Gaff/my_esphome/docs/HeatingController.md

 * 1x 8-way terminal block (to connect on to the heating channels)
 * 1x DPDT switch, to disconnect the ESP powersupply if necessary.
 * 1x Fuse and holder (just in case!)
-* Box, some terminals, hot glue - to house everything!
+* Box, standoffs, some terminals, hot glue - to house everything.

 ### Construction